Our mission is to cultivate, support and inspire leaders in the field of actor training.

 Who we are.

-Over the last two decades, together with our sister organization The Actors Center, we have served as a leading advocate for the creative and professional health of acting teachers.
+Over the last two and a half decades, together with our sister organization The Actors Center, we have served as a leading advocate for the creative and professional health of acting teachers.
 Our Teacher Development Program has been the primary vehicle in this important and sustaining effort, supporting the professional growth of well over 240 teachers since the program’s inception 21 years ago, under the guidance of luminaries Lloyd Richards, Earle Gister, Slava Dolgachev, Ron Van Lieu, J. Michael Miller, and others.

 The National Alliance of Acting Teachers was launched in 2014 as an independent offshoot from The Actors Center.
 Expanding our programming to now include an annual congress, a professional society, regional events and workshops, and the forthcoming launch of Parodos—a publication devoted to teaching acting—our work is born from a collective desire to maintain excellence in our craft, while providing a creative home and ongoing dialogue for those in the field of actor training.